 Subsections applicable to this service fully attained.
 Arvida Group has a well-established organisational structure.
 Services are planned, coordinated, and are appropriate to the needs of the residents.
-The village manager supported by two clinical managers, oversees the day-to-day operations of the service.
+The two village managers supported by a facility nurse manager, oversees the day-to-day operations of the service.
 The organisational strategic plan informs the site-specific operational objectives which are reviewed on a regular basis.
-Arvida Aria Gardens has an established quality and risk management system.
+Arvida Ashwood Park has an established quality and risk management system.
 Quality and risk performance is reported across various meetings and to the organisation's management team.
-Arvida Aria Gardens collates clinical indicator data and benchmarking occurs.
+Arvida Ashwood Park collates clinical indicator data and benchmarking occurs.
 There are human resources policies including recruitment, selection, orientation and staff training and development.

 The service has an induction programme in place that provides new staff with relevant information for safe work practice.
 There is an in-service education/training programme covering relevant aspects of care and support and external training is supported.
 Competencies are maintained.
 Health and safety systems are in place for hazard reporting and management of staff wellbeing.
 The organisational staffing policy aligned with contractual requirements and included skill mixes.
 Residents and families reported that staffing levels are adequate to meet the needs of the residents.
 The service ensures the collection, storage, and use of personal and health information of residents and staff is secure, accessible, and confidential.